 Unlike other chowders, this soup recipe isn't thick (unless you want it to be).
 Honestly, it's more of a broth soup, but it doesn't fit into that category either.
 It's an odd veggie stew if you really had to classify it, but since we can thicken it up at will, a chowder is what we shall call it.
 A soup by any other name, am I right?

-What’s even better is that the ingredients are all cheap vegetables and most of them could be grown in a backyard garden so if you’re an avid gardener with a healthy crop of zucchini on the vine this year- here’s another recipe to try!
+- It's a frugal recipe.
+What's even better is that the ingredients are all cheap vegetables and most of them could be grown in a backyard garden so if you're an avid gardener with a healthy crop of zucchini on the vine this year- here's another recipe to try!

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.